savg92/ai_agent_app/README.md

 # AI Agent RAG Application

 This project implements a Retrieval-Augmented Generation (RAG) system using a Python backend built with FastAPI and Langchain.
-It allows users to ask questions about documents stored locally, leveraging various LLM and embedding providers like Ollama, OpenAI, Azure, and Bedrock.
+It allows users to ask questions about documents stored locally, leveraging various LLM and embedding providers like Ollama, OpenAI, Azure, Bedrock, and LM Studio.

 ## Features

 *   **RAG Pipeline:** Retrieves relevant document chunks from a vector database (ChromaDB) and uses a Language Model (LLM) to generate answers based on the retrieved context.
 *   **Conversational Memory:** Maintains chat history per session, allowing for follow-up questions.
 *   **FastAPI Backend:** Provides an API endpoint (`/ask`) to interact with the RAG system.
-*   **Multiple Provider Support:** Configurable to use different providers for embeddings (OpenAI, Ollama, Azure, Bedrock, HuggingFace) and LLMs (OpenAI, Ollama, Azure, Bedrock) via environment variables.
+*   **Multiple Provider Support:** Configurable to use different providers for embeddings (OpenAI, Ollama, Azure, Bedrock, HuggingFace, LM Studio) and LLMs (OpenAI, Ollama, Azure, Bedrock, LM Studio) via environment variables.
 *   **Automatic Database Creation:** The backend automatically creates the vector database on first startup if it doesn't exist.
 *   **CORS Enabled:** Allows requests from specified frontend origins (e.g., `http://localhost:3000`, `http://localhost:5173`).